jstuever/oi-dev/README.md

-# Oi-dev
+# Openshfit Ansible Assistant

-Oi-dev is a collection of tools to assist developers when working with the OpenShift Installer project.
+Openshfit Ansible Assistant is a collection of tools to assist developers when working with the OpenShift Installer project.
 This is not an official OpenShift repository and should not be considered supported by Red Hat.

 # Scripts: